rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

-As you can see, the `findAll()` and `findById()` are commonly used Sequelize methods.
-They are a common case for database operations after all.
-However, finding all messages for a specific user is a more specific use case.
-Here you have used the `where` clause for narrowing down messages by the `userId` entry in the database.
-At this point, it makes totally sense reading up the Sequelize API documentation if anything is unclear, because you are accessing a database instead of using sample data which adds another layer of complexity to your application's architecture.
+The `findAll()` and `findById()` are commonly used Sequelize methods for database operations.
+Finding all messages for a specific user is more specific, though.
+Here, you used the `where` clause to narrow down messages by the `userId` entry in the database.
+Accessing a database will add another layer of complexity to your application's architecture, so be sure to reference the Sequelize API documentation as much as needed going forward.

-In the next step, head over to the *src/resolvers/message.js* file and perform adjustments for using the Sequelize API as well:
+Next, return to the *src/resolvers/message.js* file and perform adjustments to use the Sequelize API:

 {{< highlight javascript "hl_lines=3 4 6 7 12 13 14 15 19 20 25 26" >}}
 export default {